 In the end, the root canal treatment consists of a few simple steps:

-- The pulp is removed, and small instruments are used to clean the root canals and shape them to a form that will be easy to fill.
+2. The pulp is removed, and small instruments are used to clean the root canals and shape them into a form that will be easy to fill.

 Most patients claim that root canals don’t hurt any more than a typical filling, while others state that the only major difference is added pressure around the tooth during the procedure.